 A magic square is a grid filled with numbers in such a way that the sum of each row, column and diagonal is equal.
 The numbers must be arranged specifically, and each square must contain a unique number for the puzzle to be complete.
 I think the magic square, along with the Shakespeare quote is a perfect metaphor for “team.”
 A team requires many distinct and diverse members, and the arrangement and position of each member needs (and can) support the whole

-In the poster design that I created above, the geometric shapes are arranged in a magic square.
+The image of the relief sculpture above contains geometric shapes arranged in a magic square.
 Each shape represents a number (points of the stars, sides, shapes).
 When the rows, columns or diagonals are added together you will always reach the sum of 18.

 How to Build a Great Team